Medicare in North Dakota is not free, but there are options for each income level and programs that can help offset your share of costs.

 Medicare Part C plans vary in cost based on the insurance carrier and the plan you choose.
 Everyone eligible for Medicare can select one of these plans, but you must enroll in Part A and Part B first.

 Medicare Part D prescription plans also vary in cost depending on the plan and insurer you choose.
-There are 28 prescription drug plans in North Dakota that can be purchased on their own as an add-on to Original Medicare or bundled with the cost of a Medicare Advantage plan.
-If you have trouble paying for your medications, some programs can help.
-Eighteen percent of people with Medicare Part D plans qualify for Extra Help, a supplemental program that offers subsidies to low-income people.
+There are prescription drug plans in North Dakota that can be purchased on their own as an add-on to Original Medicare or are bundled within a Medicare Advantage plan.

 What is the Best Prescription Plan for Medicare?

 There is no “best” prescription plan under Medicare Part D, but prescription drug plans can meet various needs and budgets.
-When choosing a Medicare Part D plan, a licensed GoHealth insurance agent can help you sort through options and find the best plan for both your current and future needs.
+When choosing a Medicare Part D plan, a licensed GoHealth insurance agent can help you sort through options and find the plan that fits your current and future needs.

 Which States Have the Best Medicare Advantage Plans?